Find Grad Schools

 21 Yearly Graduations

 University of Kansas comes in at #2 on our list of the most popular colleges offering graduate certificates in digital communication.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-The digital communication program at University of Kansas awarded 21 graduate certificates during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+During the most recent year for which we have data, 21 people received their graduate certificate in digital communication from KU.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #3